 Every time my kids finish a container of milk my head spins.
 Those big old containers have got to be good for something!
 I know they can be recycled but I figured they could be so much more useful.

-My father-in-law used to be in the “plant business” so I had the perfect mentor to help us with this craft and learning how to replant plants in general.
+My father-in-law used to be in the “plant business” so I had the perfect mentor to help us with this craft and learn how to replant plants in general.
 It should be known that I have the blackest thumb ever.
 I figured we could keep at least a few of these milk jugs out of a landfill and teach myself and my son something that could come in handy later.

-Both of my kids have expressed an interest in planting our own food, so this lesson will surely come in to play again. got milk? asked me if I could come up with a craft that would share how milk and healthy habits can be worked in to your everyday living.
+Both of my kids have expressed an interest in planting our own food, so this lesson will surely come in to play again. got milk? asked me if I could come up with a craft that would share how milk and healthy habits can be worked into your everyday living.